-The Commercial Paper is not rated
+(i) The Commercial Paper is not rated

 The Commercial Paper is not rated.
-To the extent that any credit rating agencies assign credit ratings to the Commercial Paper, such ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Commercial hold securities.
+To the extent that any credit rating agencies assign credit ratings to the Commercial Paper, such ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Commercial Paper.
+A rating or an absence of a rating is not a recommendation to buy, sell or hold securities.